 The below four and half minute video demonstrates how many feelings create different dream meanings.
 Our feelings also affect a dream symbol’s message.
 I get this point across with the cat symbol inside a simple dream example, while using the emotions: fear, anger, sadness, and happiness.

 Discover how uncovering denial in dreams assists us with the true reality of our lives in this four minute video.
 There’s a dream example from a woman engaged to a millionaire!
-The oracle card is from the deck Analyze Your Dreams Oracle Cards.

 We all got to go; hence, defecating will appear in our dreams.
 Even if it’s a natural part of life, there are some people who will feel uncomfortable about this post.
 However, dreams about poop are very common.
 The following quote from my book Learn the Secret Language of Dreams sums it up nicely: